Josef H. Neumann: Artistic work

 Since 1979 Neumann lectured at intervals at the Dortmund University of Applied Sciences and Arts in the fields photo design and social work.
 He also had an assignment for Designing with Electronic Media ("Gestaltung mit elektronischen Medien") with the department of computer science of the Dortmund University of Applied Sciences and Arts for 20 years.

 Since 1986 Neumann photographed for various publishing houses in Germany, Austria, France and Switzerland.
 Neumann mainly worked for the publisher C. J. Bucher (Munich) while often using the Russian panorama camera Horizont.
 Several panorama illustrated books were published, including Paris, Vienna, Switzerland, Munich, Germany, Tuscany und Sicily.

 His illustrated book Deutschland was awarded twice – in the years 1987 and 1990 – with the Kodak-Fotobuchpreis.
 In addition, this book has a preface by president Richard von Weizsäcker and was published with an edition of more than 40.000 copies.
 As the German government has given one copy as a present to each host for several years the book has a worldwide spread.

 While having an academic status at the Dortmund University of Applied Sciences and Arts in the department of design from 1986 to 1987 Neumann wrote two standard references Filme kreativ nutzen (Using films creatively) and Objektive kreativ nutzen (Using lenses creatively) together with Harald Mante in 1986 and 1988.

 1993 Neumann lectured at the former Fachhochschule Köln (now Technical University of Cologne) in the department of photo engineering.

 After intensive and creative research in the new camera generation Zoom-Kompakte his book Zoomkompakte kreativ was published in 1994 on occasion of the 75th anniversary of the Japanese camera company Asahi Optical Joint Stock Co. alias Pentax.

-In his city of residence Neumann collaborated with his Gerhard P. Müller and they created two voluminous illustrated books on church treasures of Dortmund, which were published in 1987 and 1999.
+In his hometown of Dortmund, Neumann photographed together with Gerhard P. Müller under the leadership of the text authors Wolfgang Rinke and Dore Bolege-Vieweg for the book titles Dortmund Churches of the Middle Ages and Dortmund Village Churches, two extensive illustrated books on Dortmund church treasures, which were published by Verlag Fr.-W. Ruhfus in 1987 and 1999.

 Since 2003 Neumann has artistically worked at intervals in Portugal (Algarve) on photo and video productions.